 If you’re disadvantaged at work because of a personal characteristic, your employer has a duty to accommodate you.

 An employer has one main legal defence against a worker’s claim of workplace discrimination.
-They need to show they had a valid reason to discriminate.
-This is also referred to as a bona fide occupational requirement.
+An employer can try to justify a rule or practice that appears to be discriminatory by showing it is based on a bona fide occupational requirement.

 To use this defence, an employer must show that:

-- they acted in good faith, believing that the conduct was necessary to achieve the purpose, and
+- they acted in good faith, believing the rule or practice was necessary to achieve the purpose, and

 For example, say you’re a construction worker.
 Your job requires a lot of heavy lifting.
-You have an accident and fracture your wrist.
-For construction work, having strong and healthy wrists is a bona fide occupational requirement.
-Your employer would likely be justified in refusing to let you work until your wrist completely heals.
+You have an accident and severely injure your shoulder.
+For construction work, having shoulder mobility is a bona fide occupational requirement.
+Your employer would likely be justified in refusing to let you work until your shoulder heals.

 Step 1.
 Discuss the problem with your employer

-If you think you've been discriminated against in the workplace, as a first step, bring the issue to your employer’s attention.
-If you’re being discriminated against directly, complain.
-Explain your right to be treated equally at work (see the “Understand your legal rights” section above).
+If you think you've been discriminated against in the workplace, as a first step, raise the issue with your employer.

 Find out if there’s a procedure in your workplace for dealing with human rights complaints.
-The human resources department, if there is one, is a great place to start.
-Reach out to the manager there.
-Explain what’s going on, and ask about next steps to take.
+Start with the human resources department, if there is one.

-Step 4.
-Consider if you have a discrimination claim
+Step 3.
+Consider if you have a human rights claim

-To establish a discrimination claim, you need to show that:
+To establish a discrimination claim, you need to show these elements:

-- the characteristic is a factor in the setback.
+- The personal characteristic was a factor in the adverse impact.

 The characteristic doesn’t need to be the only or most important factor.
-And you don’t need to prove that your employer meant to discriminate against you.
+It just needs to be a partial factor.

-You must have evidence that the characteristic was a factor.
-It’s enough that the facts support a “reasonable inference”.
-For example, if a black employee is disciplined more harshly than other employees whose conduct is similar, that may be the basis for a reasonable inference of discrimination.
+It’s enough if you show the facts support a “reasonable inference.”
+For example, if a worker who is black is disciplined more harshly than other workers whose conduct is similar, that may be the basis for a reasonable inference of discrimination based on their colour.